Answers to Frequently Asked Jury Duty Questions

 The normal business hours for the court are 9 a.m. – 4:30 p.m.
 You may be required to report at a different time, and the phone call-in system or website will advise you of the specific time to report if your services are required.
 If you are seated on a trial, you may serve later than 4:30 p.m.
 Morning, afternoon, and lunch breaks will be provided.

 After you have received and responded to your summons, the telephone procedure should be followed based upon your service dates from your summons.
 You must call the Jury Information Line: 814-833-7100 after 4:30 p.m. on the business day of your service, or go to the Erie County website at www.eriecountygov.org and go to Jury Duty.
 Please listen carefully and follow instructions.

 How much do I get paid for jury duty?

 According to PA law, jurors are paid $9.00 per day for the first three days of jury service and $25.00 per day for every day thereafter.
-Pa law also calls for payment of mileage at the rate of .17 cents per mile.
-Mileage is calculate by using the zip code table from the Erie County Courthouse to the center of the zip code listed in the mailing address of the juror.
+PA law also calls for payment of mileage at the rate of .17 cents per mile.
+Mileage is calculated by using the zip code table from the Erie County Courthouse to the center of the zip code listed in the mailing address of the juror.
 Your juror payment will be mailed to you within 6-9 weeks of your service date.

-Pa law does not require an employer to compensate an employee for jury service.
+PA law does not require an employer to compensate an employee for jury service.
 Check with your employer for their individual policy.

 What happens if a person ignores a summons or fails to report for jury service?